 Singer/Songwriter Sophia Rankin has been the recipient of multiple songwriting awards and has established herself as a local performer in her hometown of Tucson, Arizona.
-She released her first original album Reverie when she was a junior in high school, and released her second album SOLACE as a student at the University of Arizona, where she is a senior pursuing her Bachelor of Arts degree in Music Integrated Studies.
+She released her first original album Reverie when she was a junior in high school, and released her second album SOLACE as a student at the University of Arizona, she is now a recent graduate with a Bachelor of Arts degree in Music Integrated Studies.
+Her third Album is currently in the works.

 Rankin began songwriting at a young age, but only performed her original music upon entering high school.
 Her song “Goodbye” won first place at the Tucson Desert Songwriters Festival in 2017, and — along with her song, “Before I Get To One” — also secured her the first-place award at the Stefan George Songwriting Competition in 2018.
 She was featured on KXCI’s radio station as an emerging artist in folk and popular music as well as The Daily Wildcat and Arizona Daily Star as an acclaimed Tucson artist and songwriter.